skrub-data/skrub/doc/install.rst

 Testing should take about 5 minutes.
 If no errors or failures are found, your environment is ready for development!

-Now that you're set up, review our :ref:`implementation guidelines<implementation guidelines>` and start coding!

-|

 **Deep learning dependencies**